mefaun/projectwalkout/README.md

 Although timing can be affected by the variable connection speeds, a forced delay is imposed on the player as a consequence of each action to balance the difference.

-The basic interface to the role-playing environment consists of a character's view to the surroundings, known as "local view".
+The basic interface to the role-playing environment consists of pages, and a map of their current location.

-A local view includes structures (such as shops, houses, stages, etc.), objects (such as items) and players within the region.
+The map will include structures (such as shops, houses, stages, etc.) for the user to visit.

-Interactions between players (visualisation, talk, trade or battle) are also usually limited to a particular region.
+Interactions between players (visualisation, talk, trade or battle) are also usually limited to their own particular pages.

-A picture and description may be attached to special locations.
-Adjacent locations are joined together in a hexagonal manner to form a world.

-These locations are represented by square tiles (much like classic cRPGs).

 Role-playing is encouraged in the game by relying on individual players' co-operation and respect.
 This can also be enforced by game rules and penalties.